pdp2shirts/opi/OPI_RELEASE_APPROACH.md

 ## Concrete OPI Release Approach

-OPI will be releasing a set of artifacts, including a reference architecture and integration platform. **The reference architecture and integration platform are not meant to be used in production.**
+OPI will be releasing a set of artifacts, including an example architecture and integration platform. **The example architecture and integration platform are not meant to be used in production.**

 The details of what this will look like are as follows: